umd-lib/reciprocal-borrowing-vagrant/README.md

 ### Shibboleth SP Configuration

- * CentOS 7.2
+ * CentOS 7.0
  * IP Address: 192.168.33.20
  * Apache v2.4.6
- * Tomcat v7.0.42
  * Shibboleth v2.6.0

-**Note:** There is no particular rationale for using CentOS 5.10/Apache 2.2.3 for the IdP and CentOS 7.2/Apache 2.4.6 for the SP.
-Basically, we'd already figured out how to do an IdP on CentOS 5.1, and there seemed no reason to go through the hassle of figuring out how to make it work on CentOS 7.2.
+**Note:** There is no particular rationale for using CentOS 5.10/Apache 2.2.3 for the IdP and CentOS 7.0/Apache 2.4.6 for the SP.
+Basically, we'd already figured out how to do an IdP on CentOS 5.1, and there seemed no reason to go through the hassle of figuring out how to make it work on CentOS 7.0.
 For the SP, we wanted a later CentOS version, as that would more closely mirror the production system on which the "reciprocal-borrowing" application would be based.

 ### Service Account

 On the SP machine, the "vagrant" user is used as the service account.
-This is necessary because the Rails application directory is synced with the host machine, and there does not appear to be a way to easily change the ownership of synced directories.
+This is necessary because the Rails application directory is synced with the host machine, and there easy way to change the ownership of synced directories.

 On the IdP machine, a "shib" service user is used.